islammarcelo/Picture-Publishing-Service/README.md

 Backend By Spring boot to enable user to upload photo and view it at landing page.
 - Landing page which has all accepted images.

-## we have two type of user admin and user, Everyone of them has particular flow.
+## We have two type of user admin and user, Everyone of them has particular flow.

 ## 🔍 Admin Flow:
 - Admin can login by email and password.